millicast/streaming-sdk-react-native-getting-started/README.md

 yarn
 ```

-3. Inside `android` directory, create a file called `local.properties` which only content should be the path of the Java SDK directory, this should look like:
+3. Inside the `android` directory, create a file called `local.properties` which only content should be the path of the Java SDK directory, this should look like this:
 ```
 sdk.dir = /../Android/sdk
 ```

 This varies from OS to OS, so make sure to put the right path.

 4. If you want to run it on an emulator, make sure to have installed one on Android Studio (mobile or TV).
 To do this go to: `Android Studio -> More Actions -> Virtual Device Manager -> Create device`.
-In case you want to run it on an real android device, just plug it in through USB.
-Make you sure you have already upgraded the device to 'developer mode'.
+In case you want to run it on a real Android device, just plug it in through USB.
+Make sure you have already upgraded the device to 'developer mode'.

 5. Open and run the simulator and then execute the application from the terminal:
 ```